Ropes, Cables & Catwalks, OH MY! Things to watch for in your cattle equipment.

 Arrowquip engineers and designs our equipment based on five main principles of cattle behavior that have been verified by science:

 - Cattle want to go around you

 - Cattle want to be with and will go to other cattle

 - Cattle want to return to where they have been

 - Cattle can only process one main thought at a time

 All Arrowquip products are built to adhere to animal science and welfare best practices, and we put a great deal of research and effort into the product decisions we make.
 Our equipment is designed to optimize the safety of handlers and livestock, and the control that livestock handlers have over cattle.

-As you design or renovate your cattle handling area, look at the setup from a cow’s eye view and determine ways to minimize risk.
+As you design or renovate your cattle handling area, look at the setup from a cow's eye view and strategize how to minimize risk.
 Extra investment in safety and high-quality materials will minimize future accidents.